Custodian helmet: History

 The early Metropolitan Police helmet had a "garter" style badge on the front of the helmet which had the officer's personal number and divisional letter in the centre, backed by a leather insert.
 This was surrounded by a wreath design which had the words "Metropolitan Police" around the outside and was topped with the reigning monarch's crown.
 This style changed in 1875, when an early version of the Brunswick star was adopted without the upturned brim seen in the previous style.
 There was much variety in the style of helmets during this period.
 The form of the helmets gradually converged with the "foreign service" and "home service" helmets adopted by the British Army in the late-1870s.

 During the 1930s, the Home Office attempted to standardise the design of the helmets with the "Home Office Pattern", after it became evident that since the Metropolitan Police had adopted it and produced their own badge, many small county and borough police forces followed suit and individually adopted their own style badges and designs, which led to many different styles and designs.
 Some forces adopted the helmet without any badge; others designed their own, usually with the county's arms or crest in the centre.
-A few forces adopted an Australian style bush hat and one wore a helmet constructed of straw.
+A few forces adopted slouch hats (reminiscent of those traditionally worn by the Australian military) and one wore a helmet in the familiar shape, but made of plaited straw.

 Helmets worn by Glasgow Police in 1919.
 These helmets are no longer in use in Scotland.

 The "Home Office Pattern" consisted of a helmet with the Brunswick star badge (commonly known as a "helmet plate") which would feature the reigning monarch's cipher, with the name of the force imprinted on the plate.
 The top of the helmet had a "rose top", which was a raised metal rose, largely used as an ornament to cover the ventilation hole.
 However, this standardisation process was largely unsuccessful, with many different designs being worn by today's police forces nationally.

 Until the 1970s and, in certain areas, the 1980s, the helmet internally had only a sweat band to allow it to sit correctly on the wearer's head, with a single chin strap.
 The helmet plate and either a "coxcomb" or "rose top" fixed to the top of the helmet, were fitted by pressing the metal lugs attached to the badges through the helmet and then having small matchstick-size pieces of wood pushed through the lugs to secure them.
 Other helmet furniture included a "ball top" and in some cases a "spike top".